amy-keibler/ttrpg-notes/star_trek/subi_yita/BACKGROUND.md

 - Deaf from birth, uses a cochlear implant that is not 100% reliable and is not the most comfortable to use.
 Needs repaired from time to time
 - Inspirations: Firefly crew, Mad Max: Fury Road
+- Skilled in astronomy due to needing to navigate by uncharted paths to avoid notice while smuggling
+- Skilled in linguistics due to challenges communicating
+  - Specifically fluent in sign language

 ## Character Arc